Québec's Christmas markets at their finest

 Christmastime in Sherbrooke means the Orford Express

 is once again open for business!
-Departing from the Marché de la gare public market, the tourist train will be in service from December 1 to 30 on weekends, and on December 27.
+Departing from the Marché de la gare public market, the tourist train will be in service from November 29 to December 30 on weekends.
 Several menu options are available, but the trip alone is worth the visit!
 Climb aboard to discover the Eastern Townships in a different light!

 A yearly tradition in Montréal, the Salon des métiers d’art du Québec